rya-sge/access-denied/_posts/2024-12-16-bittensor.md

 The item numbers below correspond to the circled numbers in the above diagram.

-1. Each subnet validator maintains a vector of weights.
-Each element of the vector represents the weight assigned to a subnet miner.
-This weight represents how well the subnet miner is performing **according to this subnet validator**.

-   Each subnet validator ranks all the subnet miners by means of this weight vector.
-Each subnet validator within the subnet, acting independently, transmits its miner ranking weight vector to the blockchain.
-These ranking weight vectors can arrive at the blockchain at different times.
-Typically each subnet validator transmits an updated ranking weight vector to the blockchain every 100-200 blocks.
+1. Each subnet validator maintains a weight vector where each element reflects a miner's performance as evaluated by that validator.
+Validators rank miners using this vector and independently transmit their updated rankings to the blockchain, usually every 100-200 blocks.
+These updates may arrive at different times.

 2. The blockchain (subtensor) waits until the latest ranking weight vectors from all the subnet validators of the given subnet arrive at the blockchain.
 A ranking weight matrix formed from these ranking weight vectors is then provided as input to the Yuma Consensus module on-chain.